 In order to help you overcome any unfamiliarity with clauses in a contract, we’ve created this handy jargon-buster, which outlines the commonly-understood meanings of typical legalese terms.

-It’s worth pointing out that it’s not exhaustive and you should still consult with a legal professional if you’re looking to create or amend an official document.
+It’s worth pointing out that it’s not exhaustive and you should still consult with a legal professional if you’re looking to create or amend an official document, even if it's edits to common contract terms.

-In the meantime however, if you’ve ever been flummoxed by a clause in a contract such as “force majeure” or “mutatis mutandis” then read on.
+In the meantime however, if you’ve ever been flummoxed by a legal contract term such as “force majeure” or “mutatis mutandis” then read on.

 Contract terms Glossary